cognate-lang/cognate/README.md

 Cognate is compiled directly to C. Even my naive attempt at a compiler is able to outperform most interpreted languages, leaving python and ruby in the dust.
 As time goes on.
 As time goes on, I will be able to optimise the compiler and gain even more performance.
 Furthermore, cognate produces very small binaries and could be used for a high level language in an embedded environment.

 ### Cognate is simple
 Cognate has only a handful of syntax elements.
-In future, this will allow me to elegantly introduce compile time macros and reflection, similar to those in lisp dialects, that manipulate the syntax tree directly.
+In future, this will allow me to elegantly introduce compile time macros and reflection, similar to those found in lisp dialects, that manipulate the syntax tree directly.
+I am also looking at implementing Forth-style code metaprogramming with immediate words, etc.